The estimated reading time for this post is 8 minutes.

 Well-qualified leads whom you can convert to billable clients are your return on investment in both these content types and the professionals to get them created and distributed right.
 Providing your current and prospective clients with content they want, trust and need to decide to hire your firm will set it apart from those law firms that don’t.
 That will lead to more industry credibility and closed business.

-(c) 2016.
-Dahna M. Chandler for Thrive Writing, Inc., a division of Audience First Communications, Inc. All rights reserved.
+(c) 2016-2017.
+Dahna M. Chandler for Thrive Writing, Inc., a division of Thrive Media, Inc. All rights reserved.
 Make no reproduction of this article, in whole or in part, without express written permission of the author.